Skip to main content

 About

-I have broad interests in philosophy, though most of my writing circles around space-perception, the nature of human action, and form in art.
-I'm also interested in causation.
+I have broad interests in philosophy, though most of my thinking circles around space-perception, the nature of human action, and form in art.

-I am originally from Dublin and my name Mac Cumhaill is pronounced Mac 'Cool' (a gaelified version of the anglicized Mc Cool, which was the name of this mythical person)
+I am originally from Dublin and my name Mac Cumhaill is pronounced Mac 'Cool' (a gaelified version of the anglicized Mc Cool, which is the name of this mythical person)

 Administrative Role